Mahim1997/STreeEstimation-SisterMatrix-NJ/README.md

 ### Pipeline (with quartets):

-1. Generate allquarttripletsets embedded weighted quartets from a set of gene trees
+1. Generate all embedded weighted quartets from a set of gene trees
 2. Generate the most dominant (i.e. best weighted) quartets from all combinations of quartets